antonmil/dctracking/README.md

 # Installation
-This section describes how to get dctracking running under Linux
+This section describes how to get dctracking running under Linux.
+Open a terminal window.

 Get the code